 In 2008, I packed my life up into a Honda Civic and drove it across the country.
 I spent 3 weeks on the road from Pennsylvania to Alaska, sleeping in hostels, motels, hotels, a tent, and even the car.

 Looking back on it now, I have to laugh, because I packed some of the most impractical and silly things for my summer in the Last Frontier (Alaska).
-I had just moved from Florida, so naturally, I thought it perfectly reasonable to bring my wardrobe of sundresses and tank tops, in addition to more sensible Alaskan-wear.
+I had just left Florida Florida, so naturally, I thought it was perfectly reasonable to bring my wardrobe of sundresses and tank tops, in addition to more sensible Alaskan-wear.
 When you think of Alaska, don’t you think sundresses?
-Yeah.
+I was definitely still stuck in the Florida-living mindset!

 Live out of a suitcase and a carry-on

 By the time that first summer season was over, I ended up having to ship boxes of my stuff back home to Pennsylvania.
 It was expensive, and I’m sure that I could have lived happily without that random stuff, like books that I’d thrifted, and clothes & accessories that I barely wore.
-I ended up donating most of it to Goodwill.
+I ended up donating most of it to Goodwill once I was back in PA.

+So as I planned for the next summer, I knew just how little I needed to live happily and comfortably.
 When I flew to Alaska again the following Spring, I packed much smarter.
-I brought one suitcase with weather appropriate clothes and shoes, and a carry on.
-My laptop, my personal care items, and my clothes were all I needed.
-I had achieved a true minimalist wardrobe!
+I brought one suitcase with weather-appropriate clothes and shoes, and a single carry on.

-Over the next 4 months, I didn’t have to spend an hour stressing over what I’d wear, because I had pared down my choices to a few favorites.
-I didn’t waste time straightening my hair with a flat-iron, or fussing over my footwear options.
+Over the next few months in Alaska, I didn’t have to spend an hour stressing over what I’d wear, because I had pared down my choices to a few favorites.
+I didn’t waste time straightening my hair with a flat-iron or fussing over my footwear options.
 I wore what was practical and what I liked.
-I was more interested in experiencing things, rather than dressing to impress.
+I was much more interested in experiencing things, rather than dressing to impress.

 When you own less, you literally have less baggage.
 Less stuff to lug around, less stuff to keep track of, less stuff weighing you down and taking up space.

 I didn’t spend my free time watching tv, and I barely even checked up on the news.
+It was so great to build closer connections with the people around me, rather than watching and worrying about the many things I couldn’t control.
 Nightly entertainment involved walking to waterfalls, or going down to the cruise ship docks and watching the ships pull away.

 Spend some time exploring the outdoors, and you’ll quickly realize how much time you’ve wasted sitting in front of a tv, being distracted by shiny things that marketers want to sell you.